fpsom/2021-06-ml-elixir-fr/README.md

   </a>
 </div>

-## Overview of the course material for the ELIXIR-ML "Introduction to Machine Learning" course
+## Overview of the course material for the ELIXIR-FR "Introduction to Machine Learning Using R" course

 **When**: 16-17 June 2021, 09:00 - 16:30 CEST